rutbergphilip/market-monitor/README.md

 ### Required Environment Variables

-- `BLOCKET_AD_QUERY`: The query to search for Blocket ads.
+- `BLOCKET_AD_QUERIES`: A comma-separated list of queries to search for Blocket ads.
 This is required for the bot to function.

 ### Optional Environment Variables